 The current year targets are significantly more challenging than the previous year and reflect the increased performance challenge that RIIO-ED2 poses compared to RIIO-ED1.
+There were 13 named storms during the current year with only 4 having been classed as exceptional (subject to Ofgem approval).
 Although our response efforts during the storms were acknowledged by Ofgem to be outstanding, customer outages negatively impacted our incentives performance.
-Delivering our FY24 performance under the ED1 incentive package would have resulted in a reward for the first year of ED2.
 It is our focus for the upcoming year to improve our operational performance on our incentive measures.